DaedalicEntertainment/lua-coding-conventions/README.md

 You may use the second variant of explicitly assigning it to a variable for special cases, e.g. using them as function parameters or table values.

-4.3.
-Don't add a space between function name and parameter list:
+4.4. __DO NOT__ add a space between function name and parameter list:

       -- Right:
       function f(...)